Various Concerns

 See: "Defining and Maintaining Condominium Common Elements in Florida"

 1.03 Pet Restrictions.
 We are a No-Pet Community.
-Service/Emotional Support Animals under 25 lbs. are allowed but must have the appropriate paperwork registered with the office.
-All vaccines must be documented yearly.
+Service/Emotional Support Animals must have the appropriate paperwork registered with the office.
+All vaccines must be documented yearly in accordance with State and local requirements.
 The only exceptions are approved fish in an aquarium and domestic pet birds, which must be kept inside the Units, if they are not bothersome to neighbors.
-The Unit Owner is required to obtain prior written Association approval for any pets, aquarium, or birds.
+The Unit Owner is required to obtain prior written Association approval for any pets,aquarium,or birds.
 Guests must be advised prior to their arrival that they may not bring pets.

 There doesn't appear to be any consistent enforcement of this rule, which is based on the following from the Declaration:

-So if the Board has decided not to enforce the Pet Restrictions, then shouldn't they attempt to amend the Declaration and change the Rule accordingly?
-Otherwise, the rule becomes meaningless.
-People buying units here have the right to expect it to be pet-free (with the exception of documented service animals and emotional-support animals).
-In fact, someone could sue on this issue alone.
-Why is the Board willing to open us up to such exposure?
+If it is essentially impossible, despite their good efforts, for the Board to enforce the Pet Restrictions, perhaps the Board should change the Rule to allow each unit to house up to 2 animals, with approval and reasonable restrictions?
+Otherwise, the no-pet rule becomes somewhat meaningless.
+People buying units here have the right to expect it to be pet-free (with the exception of documented service animals and emotional-support animals) given the current Rule.

 As the National Cancer Institute notes (link):